jjnino/url-session-result/README.md

 # url-session-result
-A simple generic wrapper around URLSession data task using the Result type
+A simple generic wrapper around URLSession data task using the Result type and Codable.

-It allows for a cleaner api by returning the expected decoded object or an error.
+It allows for a cleaner api by returning the expected decoded Codable object or an error.
 For example, fetching a user might look like:

 ```
 URLSession.shared.dataTask(with: URL(string: "https://reqres.in/api/users/2")!) { (result: Result<UserData, Error>) in